MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-reliability-for-crashes-in-microsoft-photos-app-expanded.md

 ---
-title: Reliability for crashes in Microsoft Photos app, less than or equal to the baseline goal
+title: Number of user mode crashes in Microsoft Photos app
-description: The measure aggregates telemetry from a 7-day sliding window into a ratio of crashes in Microsoft Photos, caused by the graphics drivers, over total runtime in years ms.topic: article ms.date: 09/02/2021 ms.localizationpriority: medium
+description: The measure aggregates telemetry from a 7-day sliding window into a ratio of crashes in Microsoft Photos, caused by the graphics drivers, over total runtime in years ms.topic: article ms.date: 09/03/2021 ms.localizationpriority: medium
 ---

-# Reliability for crashes in Microsoft Photos app, less than or equal to the baseline goal
+# Number of user mode crashes in Microsoft Photos app

 ## Description